Bailundo (kingdom): Characteristics

 The kingdom has passed through various stages in its history, both as an independent kingdom and as a vassal state of the Portuguese empire.
 Today, it is a non-sovereign monarchy within the Republic of Angola, and its rulers are considered community leaders and hold significant influence over local matters.

 The current territory of the kingdom contains the municipality of Bailundo, as well as some areas of neighbouring municipalities such as Mungo, Lounduimbale and Tchicalala.
-The monarchy's officially recognised role in these extended areas is ambiguous and complex; for example King Ekuikui IV, for certain issues, dealt with four different municipal administrations and four different municipal administrators.
+The monarchy's officially recognised role in these extended areas is ambiguous and complex; for example King Ekuikui IV, for certain issues, dealt with four different municipal administrations.
 In the Bailundo municipality, the king is an integral part of the local municipal council.
 Kings are tasked with issuing judgments in a traditional court system, often relating to issues such as land disputes, sexual abuse, theft, and witchcraft.

 The king has an official residence known as Ombala yo Mbalundu (considered to be a cultural heritage site), which contains a palace, 35 residences for sobas (nobles), a school, three laboratories, and a medical centre.
 The bones of previous kings of Bailundu are also kept here in a cemetery called Akokotos (the skulls are kept separately).